psipred/merizo_search/README.md

 Column name | Meaning
 :---: | ---
-`query_name` | The name of the query chain.
-In the case of `search` mode, all supplied domains are treated as coming from the same chain.
+`query_chain` | The name of the query chain.
+In the case of `search` mode, all supplied structures are treated as domains coming from the same chain.
 `nqd` | The number of domains in the query chain.
 In the case of `search` mode, this is the number of supplied domains.
 `hit_chain` | The name of the matched chain in the database.
 `nhd` | The total number of domains in the hit chain.
 This is always equal to or greater than `nqd`.